quackscience/.github/profile/README.md

 ## Join Us
 Developing DuckDB is hard but thanks to Team DuckDB Labs - developing extensions is fun!<br>
+Quackscience is all about opensource and human cooperation, rewarded by fun and science.<br>
 There are zero politics or entry barriers in Quackscience.
 Anything goes as long as it quacks!

 ![ducks-ezgif com-effects](https://github.com/user-attachments/assets/c4c5c9e0-179c-4bdd-b53f-c8f5d30a5893)